nrwl/nx/docs/nx-cloud/recipes/cipe-affected-project-graph.md

 The affected project graph visualizes the projects that are part of the **current** CI pipeline execution.

-## Identifying a potential over-run of a CI pipeline execution
+## Identifying a Potential Over-run of a CI Pipeline Execution

 In this recipe, we will walk through a scenario where the affected project graph can be used to identify a potential over-run of a CI pipeline execution.